Pistoleer: British horse pistol

 Horse pistols made at the Tower of London used the same lock as the Brown Bess musket.
-Pistols made before 1790 had wood instead of steel ramrods.
+Pistols made before 1790 had wooden ramrods, instead of steel ramrods.
 The lock was stamped with the crown of George III of Great Britain and the barrel received arrow proof marks.

 Due to the high demand for arms during the wars against France, regulation .71 calibre horse pistols were also manufactured in Birmingham, and by private gunsmiths.
 Britain's German allies produced similar pistols in .71 and .65 calibre, including the Prussian Potzdam horse pistols of 1733, 1774 and 1789.

 British light cavalry such as the hussars fought as pistoliers during the Napoleonic Wars, being trained to draw and fire both pistols before closing in with the sabre.
 Dragoons were issued with a pair, or brace, of pistols as secondary weapons to their carbines.
 Although designed for use by cavalry, horse pistols were also issued to mounted staff officers for personal defence, and it was a widespread if unauthorised practice for colour sergeants to carry a pistol in addition to the half-pike and spadroon.
 After the war, surplus horse pistols were issued to the coast guard, customs officers, and the Metropolitan mounted police.

 Similar weapons, issued to the Royal Navy as the Sea Service pistol, had brass rather than steel barrels to prevent corrosion, a belt hook, and a brass butt cap for close quarters fighting.
 Blackbeard the pirate was infamous for carrying seven pistols of this type in a bandolier.